nicholas-maltbie/TileMaps/README.md

 # Documentation

-Documentation on the project and scripting API is found at [https://github.com/nicholas-maltbie/TileMaps/docs](https://github.com/nicholas-maltbie/TileMaps/docs) as a pre build website for the latest version of the codebase.
+Documentation on the project and scripting API is found at [https://nickmaltbie.com/TileMaps/docs/](https://nickmaltbie.com/TileMaps/docs/) for the latest version of the codebase.

 To view the documentation from a local build of the project install [DocFX](https://dotnet.github.io/docfx/), use the following command from the root of the repo.